Supporting your expenses.

 U.S. StudentsTitle IV federally-funded financial aid may be used by eligible NSE students enrolled at U.S. member colleges and universities.
 Federal aid is awarded by and disbursed from the institution where tuition and fees are paid.
 Since federal aid is based on a real campus budget, the amount of your award for the period of exchange may vary from that received while attending your home university.

 File your Free Application for Federal Student Aid (FAFSA) by stated campus deadlines or January 1.
 Failure to do so may result in loss of financial aid or a diminished aid package.

 While on exchange, you must be enrolled full-time at your host campus.
 Make sure you understand how your enrollment (number of credit hours, etc) will affect your financial aid award.
 If you drop to less than full-time or withdraw from all of your classes you may be required to repay all or a portion of your financial aid.

-FAFSA: On your FAFSA form, list the FAFSA code for each campus where there is potential for being placed on Plan A. FAFSA codes for campuses that use Plan A are listed under the Financial Aid tab on Campus Profiles.
+FAFSA: On your FAFSA form, list the FAFSA code for each campus where there is potential for being placed on Host Payment.
+FAFSA codes for campuses that use Host Payment are listed under the Financial Aid tab on Campus Profiles.
 Also include the FAFSA code for your home institution in case your plans change.

-FAFSA: If exchanging under Home Payment (Plan B), list only the FAFSA code for your home campus.
+FAFSA: If exchanging under Home Payment, list only the FAFSA code for your home campus.
 Do not list the FAFSA code for your exchange site(s).
 This could result in an over-award, which must be repaid.